-As I am sure you are aware, ear irrigation is not stipulated within the GMS contract.
+Ear irrigation is not stipulated within the GMS contract.
 The GP registered nurse/health care professional has a duty under contract to assess the patient, undertake the appropriate examination and decide whether ear irrigation is the best course of action.
-Never refusing appointments for those patients where ear wax may be contributing to hearing loss or other symptoms or where the wax needs to be removed to facilitate examination of the ear (NICE 2018).
+Never refuse appointments for those patients where ear wax may be contributing to hearing loss or other symptoms or where the wax needs to be removed to facilitate examination of the ear (NICE 2019, last updated May 2023).
 Ear irrigation is not always essential, if the patient has been clinically assessed as per the Rotherham care pathway.

 Practices are advised to take into consideration their resources, competency of staff, their training needs, patient safety and possible risk of litigation.
 In some circumstances the patient may need to be referred to an alternative service or make arrangements for an audiological assessment or an additional diagnostic assessment if needed.